Desvelao/drow/tutorials/3command.md

 		args : '',
 		requirements: [], // Define requirements for this command.
-See command requirements tutorial hooks : { // Add hooks to commnand pre : [], // Array of hooks fired before command execution executed : [], // Array of hooks fired after command execution
+See command requirements tutorial hooks : { // Add hooks to commnand pre : [], // Array of hooks fired before command execution. function(msg, args, client, command) executed : [], // Array of hooks fired after command execution. function(msg, args, client, command)
-			error: [] // Array of hooks fired if the command has some error }
+			error: [] // Array of hooks fired if the command has some error. function(msg, args, client, command, error) }
-		response: "Pong!", // String or function(msg, args, client, commnad)
+		response: "Pong!", // String or function(msg, args, client, commnad) that returns a string or EmbedMessageObject
-		responseDM: "Pong by DM!", // String or function(msg, args, client, commnad) },
+		responseDM: "Pong by DM!", // String or function(msg, args, client, commnad) that returns a string or EmbedMessageObject },
 	async function (msg, args, client, command) { // run function.
 Only execute if not options.response or options.responseDM msg.channel.createMessage('Pong by run function!')